-As a part of the Scrum team, the Product Owner is a defined accountability in Scrum Guide.
-As defined the Scrum Guide:
+As a part of the Scrum team, the Product Owner has defined accountability in Scrum Guide.
+As defined by the Scrum Guide:

 "The Product Owner is accountable for maximizing the value of the product resulting from the work of the Scrum Team."

 The Product Owner is also accountable for effective Product Backlog management, which includes:

 - Developing and explicitly communicating the Product Goal;